 The result of prevalence of bovine fascioliasis at slaughter slab in Ekpoma is presented in Table 1.
-By diagnostic method, examination of the liver samples recorded a prevalence of 14.7% (20) while fecal analysis detected a higher prevalence of 40% (54).
+By diagnostic method, examination of the liver samples recorded a prevalence of 14.7% (20) while fecal consistency with spelling analysis detected a higher prevalence of 40% (54) No! refer to the formula & Table 1.
+Note: everything (positive + negative) MUST total to 136 (100%).
+Follow this and make up for Table 2.
+The values in the text must change as well.
 Male cattle had a prevalence of 37% (62), while females had a higher prevalence of 75% (12).
+Check this statement again.

 Table 1: Prevalence of bovine fascioliasis in a slaughter slab at Ekpoma